-Those of you who follow my blog know that I typically post on issues related to teen culture, apologetics, and worldview issues.
+Those of you who follow my blog know that I typically post on issues related to student culture, apologetics, and worldview issues.
 But there is another passion I have been involved in for over a decade—public speaking.
-Awhile ago I wrote a daily tweet with advice for public speakers.
-The response was so positive that I decided to put them all together in one blog.

 These tips come from my personal public speaking experience over the past two decades as well as my formal training (Communications major at Biola University as well as many conferences, workshops, and books).
 I’ve also recently been asking different speakers and pastors what they think are the most important tips for public speaking.
 Below are my findings.
 These are not necessarily in any particular order.
 And, to be honest, I learned most of these through making mistakes.
 But nevertheless, here are my nine tips for public speakers: